River Ancholme: Operation

 Some development continued, with Snitterby bridge reconstructed in 1872, Hibaldstow in 1889 and Cadney in 1892.
 In 1977, Ian Horsley formed the Rase-Ancholme Navigation Trust, and in 1978 proposed upgrading of the upper section to Bishopbridge.
 His grand plans included the construction of three new locks on the River Rase, to link to Middle Rasen and Market Rasen.
 By the early 1980s, the scheme had grown to include further links to Horncastle and the Foss Dyke, thus creating a northern Lincolnshire waterways network, but the area was too sparsely populated for such ambitious plans to succeed.
 The Trust was registered in 1979, and ceased to exist in 2009.

 By the 1980s, the section above Harlam Hill lock was almost derelict.
 Rennie's original lock had been reconstructed with a top guillotine gate at some point, and repairs to the lock were attempted in 1993.
 Although they were not successful, the Inland Waterways Association continued to campaign for the restoration of Harlam Hill lock, raising funds to assist this, and the Environment Agency completed dredging and restoration of the upper section in 2004.
 The restoration was funded by a grant of £100,000, the first successful bid for funds by the Lincolnshire Waterways Partnership.
 The work included the provision of new 48-hour visitor moorings at Bishopbridge, with portage points for canoeists nearby and at Harlam Hill lock.

 The top gate of Harlam Hill lock was subsequently replaced by conventional mitre gates in 2010.
 Despite this successful restoration, the lock was again closed in 2012 by the Environment Agency on safety grounds, thus preventing access to the first two miles of the waterway.
-As of 2017 there are no plans for its reopening.
+In 2017 there were no plans for its reopening.

 The lock at South Ferriby, which allows boats to leave the river and enter the Humber, is a tide lock, with four sets of gates, two for use when the tidal Humber is at a higher level than the river, and two for when it is lower.
 From the Humber, a vessel can access many other major waterways leading to the larger towns of Lincolnshire and Yorkshire, as well as to the North Sea.
 Because the river acts as a drainage channel for the Ancholme Level, water levels and flow rates are subject to rapid change, and all navigation can be suspended after heavy rain, when the sluices are opened to prevent flooding.